WillKWL/2023_IMI_BIGDataAIHUB/Task2B/README.md

   - XGBoost classifier
   - LightGBM classifier
 - Define procedure to test a model's quality and validity
-  - Stratified shuffle split for both train-test split and cross validation to address class imbalance
+  - Stratified shuffle split for both train-test split and cross-validation to address class imbalance
     - 60-40 train-test split to have 30 bad actors in train set and 20 bad actors in test set
-    - 3-fold cross validation to have 10 bad actors in each fold
+    - 3-fold cross-validation to have 10 bad actors in each fold
 - Shorlisted LightGBM, XGBoost and Logistic regression for hyperparameter tuning
   - <img src="../data/image/2023-08-27-11-23-05.png"  width="1000">